keajs/kea-docs/docs/concepts.md

 })
 ```

-If you read the `reducers` section above, you'll know that it's an anti-pattern to only have
+If you read the `reducers` section above, you'll remember that it's an anti-pattern to only have
-`setThis` and `setThat` actions which do nothing more that to update `this` or `that`.
+`setThis` and `setThat` actions that only update `this` or `that`.

-Let's clean this up.
-Instead of explicitly setting state, let's instead react to actions.
+The better approach to explicitly setting the `loading` state is to have it react to actions.

-Remember that we start `loading` when the `loadUsers` action is dispatched and we stop `loading`
+When do we start loading?
+When do we stop loading?
+When the `loadUsers` and `setUsers` actions are
+called.

-when the `setUsers` action gets dispatched.
-Let's build off of that:
+Let's built off of that:

 ```javascript
 const logic = kea({